Shopify/eng-intern-assessment-react/README.md

     - Pay attention to code readability, modularity, and performance.

 3. Test your code:
-    - Run the application and test the stopwatch functionality to ensure it works correctly.
+    - Write unit tests for the stopwatch functionality to ensure it works correctly.
     - Verify that the stopwatch starts, stops, resets, and records laps as expected.

 4. Code documentation: